A healthy chocolatey indulgence, this easy no-sugar recipe for homemade chocolate yogurt is made with creamy Greek yogurt and cocoa powder.

 I recommend using unsweetened Dutch-processed cocoa powder, which is cocoa processed with alkali.
 Dutch processing makes the cocoa powder milder and darker.
 Natural cocoa powder is more acidic.

 It’s not that this chocolate yogurt recipe won’t work with natural cocoa powder.
-But it’s tastier with alkali-treated cocoa powder.
+But I think it’s tastier with alkali-treated cocoa powder.

 More tasty recipes that use Greek yogurt